 Japan’s all market activity remained stable in July, figures from the Ministry of Economy, Trade and Industry showed Friday.
 The all industry activity index stayed flat on month, following a 0.9 percent fall in June.
 Financial experts had actually forecast a limited 0.1 percent rise.

-The product has been offered by InstaForex Company – www.instaforex.com
+The product has actually been supplied by InstaForex Business – www.instaforex.com